10 Extinct Things We Miss That Disney World Should Bring Back

 Regardless of what it’s called or the form it takes, a worldwide event paying tribute to Walt Disney World and celebrating the legacy of the theme parks would be cool.
 Walt Disney World’s 50th Anniversary was a complete bust, so this could be a nice mulligan for that.
 The Happiest Celebration on Earth was really the first time we heard much about the international parks, and it’d be fun for each of the parks to pay tribute to one another with a focus on Walt Disney World’s history and legacy.

 9. Lights of Winter and Dreamlights – Fair Warning: there is a lot of Christmas on this list.
 Part of that is because it’s fresh in our minds.
-Another part is that we left Walt Disney World this holiday season not feeling that it was nearly as festive as it used to be.
+This past holiday season, Walt Disney World did just not feel nearly as festive as it used to be.
 There are a bunch of little things that are still missing, even as the parks are mostly back to normal.

 To that point, the other “easiest” holiday light display to restore is in EPCOT, and could coincide with the new front of the park (hopefully) being finished by next Christmas.
 We miss the Lights of Winter so much that we made the trek to Kobe, Japan to see its Luminarie lighting, which bears an incredibly strong resemblance to the Lights of Winter.